 - 5.2.1 The Permittee shall install, calibrate, maintain, and operate a system to continuously monitor and record the indicated pollutants on the following equipment.
 Each system shall meet the applicable performance specification(s) of the Division's monitoring requirements.

-[391-3-1-.02(6)(b)1, 40 CFR 70.6(a)(3)(i), 40 CFR 52.21, 40 CFR 60.13, 40 CFR 60.334, and 40 CFR Part 64] - a.
-A Continuous Emissions Monitoring System (CEMS) for measuring nitrogen oxides concentrations in ppm and diluent (either oxygen or carbon dioxide) discharge to the atmosphere from each simple cycle combustion turbine (Source Code CT01, CT02, CT03, CT04, CT05, CT06, CT07, CT08, CT09, and CT10).
-The one-hour average nitrogen oxides emissions rates shall also be recorded in pound per million Btu heat input, and ppm corrected to 15 percent oxygen on a dry basis.
-The diluent concentration shall be expressed in percent. - 5.2.2 The Permittee shall install, calibrate, maintain, and operate monitoring devices for the measurement of the indicated parameters on the following equipment.
-Data shall be recorded at the frequency specified below.
+[391-3-1-.02(6)(b)1; 40 CFR 70.6(a)(3)(i) and 40 CFR 60.334] - a.
+A Continuous Emissions Monitoring System (CEMS) for measuring nitrogen oxides (NOx) concentrations in ppm and diluent concentration (Oxygen) in percent in the discharge to the atmosphere from each simple cycle combustion turbine (Source Codes CT1, CT2, and CT3).
+The one-hour average nitrogen oxides emissions rates shall be recorded in pound per million Btu heat input, on a higher heating value basis (HHV), and ppmvd, corrected to 15 percent oxygen.
+For the purposes of verifying compliance with Condition 3.3.3-a. and 3.3.5, valid data shall be determined as prescribed in Section 1.4 of the Division's Procedures for Testing and Monitoring Sources of Air Pollutants.
+Each clock hour begins a new one-hour period. - 5.2.2 The Permittee shall install, calibrate, maintain, and operate a system to continuously monitor and record the indicated parameters on the following equipment.
 Where such performance specification(s) exist, each system shall meet the applicable performance specification(s) of the Division's monitoring requirements.

-[391-3-1-.02(6)(b)1, 40 CFR 70.6(a)(3)(i), 40 CFR 52.21, 40 CFR 60.334(a)(subsumed)]
+[391-3-1-.02(6)(b); 40 CFR 70.6(a)(3)(i) and 40 CFR 52.21]